 11. Group travel to New York - 16 cases

-A group of mostly middle-aged Wellington friends who travelled together on a trip to New York are among the significant clusters.
+A group of mostly middle-aged Wellingtonian friends who travelled together on a trip to New York are among the significant clusters.

 12. Air Force rugby team - 16 cases

-The RNZAF men's and women's rugby teams attended the Anzus Shield rugby tournament in Denver, Colorado, on March 12 with teams from Australia and the United States.
+The RNZAF men's and women's rugby teams attended the Anzus Shield rugby tournament in Denver, Colorado, in mid-March.

-The competition was cancelled after three days due to the global spread of Covid-19.
+The competition was to run from March 12 to 21, but was cancelled after three days due to the global spread of Covid-19.

-A spokeswoman says none of the team's positive cases required hospital care and all had been self-isolating at various Defence Force locations and private residences.
+A spokeswoman says none of the positive cases required hospital care, they had been self-isolating across various Defence Force locations and private residences and had all recovered.

-13. Atawhai Assisi Rest Home & Hospital — 15 cases
+13. Atawhai Assisi Rest Home and Hospital - 15 cases

 14. Ellerslie Gardens Lifecare - 13 cases